cdelorme/level/readme.md

 When `move` is selected, it will only move all but the first into the `move` path.

 When `delete` is selected, it will remove all but the first identified instance.

+To reduce load on the system you can specify a maximum size to build hashes, anything above that size will be ignored when hashing and comparing.

+The `summary` option ignores `quiet`, and will print to json when `json` is set.

 ### usage